Aircraft industry of Russia: 1922-1991 Soviet era: East giant

-Post-Soviet adjustments
+1992-2005 Post-Soviet adjustments: Competition and struggles

 Aerospace was a well-developed industry in the Soviet Union.
 In late 1980s, the Soviet Union accounted for 25% of the worldwide civilian and 40% of the worldwide military aircraft production.
 The consequences of the Soviet Union's dissolution in 1991 were however catastrophic.
 The whole manufacturing sector was devastated by imports, while the aerospace and automobile industries barely managed to survive under highly protective tariffs.
 On the positive side, the military aircraft industry managed to benefit from improving export possibilities.
 It profited from a large stock of components and parts which had been produced during Soviet times.
 The civilian aircraft industry fared much worse: while in 1990, the country had produced 715 civilian aircraft, by 1998 the number had dropped to 56 and in 2000 only four civilian aircraft were produced.

 As the industry structure was deeply fractionalised, the consensus was that consolidation was necessary.
 For this purpose, President Boris Yeltsin created the VPK-MAPO (Military Industrial Complex – Moscow Aircraft Production Association), which included some key companies such as Mikoyan.
 MAPO later became the Russian Aircraft Company (RAC) 'MiG'.
 This stage of consolidation was however not very successful, and MAPO was later merged with Sukhoi.

 The aerospace industry's total output in 2000 was $2.7 billion, with a net profit of $600 million.
 Exports of military aircraft in 2000 amounted to $1.3 billion.

-2000–2005: Start of a recovery

-At the turn of the millennium, the civilian aircraft industry was in a massive financial crisis.
+The civilian aircraft industry was affected by the 1998 Russian financial crisis.
 Only a few aircraft were built and after-sale maintenance was minuscule.
 Many planes, both new and old, failed to receive international safety and environmental certifications.
 Two key companies, Aviastar-SP and Voronezh Aircraft Production Association were almost bankrupt.
 The profits of the civilian aircraft industry totaled just $300 million in 2001.
 However, in August 2000, the situation started improving considerably.
 In 2001, the industry finally started receiving new orders from leasing companies.
 Air transportation grew about 8% a year, and by 2004 domestic demand for new aircraft was soaring.
 Key companies managed to pay their debts or get them restructured, and production levels were increasing again.

 The military aircraft industry survived the 15 years of crisis almost exclusively through exports.
 Only in 2005 did the industry start to receive substantial financing from the state budget.